 Figure 3 – Events and Conditions in a Causal Factor Chart

-Step 3: Identifying the Causal Factor(s)
+Step 3: Identify the Causal Factor(s)

 Figure 4 – Finding and Labeling the Causal Factor(s)

-Step 4: Establishing Preventative Action
+Step 4: Establish Preventative Action

-You can use it as part of Root Cause Analysis to support effective change that helps you to avoid repeating your mistakes.
+Causal factor charting is a visual tool that can help you to investigate the events that led up to a problem, accident or failure.
+You can use it as part of Root Cause Analysis to support effective change and to avoid repeating similar mistakes.